gvwilson/thirdbit/src/fiction/iffy/index.md

 well there's a corporal kibbens stuck in th' head o' my friend honesty workin' for th' governor.*

-Iffy's anger was like red-hot metal fresh out of a forge.
+Iffy's anger was red-hot metal fresh out of a forge.
-Her hurt was like an old injury reawakened—a knee sprained and half-healed and then bent the wrong way again to bring back familiar pain made worse by knowing how long it would last.
+Her hurt felt like an old injury reawakened—a knee sprained and half-healed and then bent the wrong way again to bring back familiar pain.
 *Do you love her?* Sandrine asked.

 *i dunno maybe*